 A safari honeymoon offers more than just game drives.
 You could drift above the plains of the Masai Mara in a hot air balloon at sunrise.
 Trek through the rocky landscape of Namibia’s Damaraland before camping out beneath the stars.
-Or, pair your time in the bush with days spent unwinding on the shores of Lake Malawi.
+Or, spend time in your private plunge pool in one of Sabi Sand Wildtuin’s finest camps, watching out for passing wildlife from your deck.
 And, such is the versatility of a safari, you can thread special touches and one-off experiences throughout your honeymoon, and pitch it to suit your style and pace.
 Our safari specialists outline four trip ideas to inspire your honeymoon.

 Speak to an Audley safari specialist